-The overall goal of SKLPlanets is to establish itself as a globally influential planetary science research centre at the forefront of deep space exploration science, serving as a bridge and window for exchanges between China and the rest of the world.
-SKLPlanets strives to build an international high-level academic exchange and cooperation centre for planetary science, participate in major national deep space exploration projects, provide necessary scientific support, nurture top-tier talents in planetary sciences, build a globally competitive research team, and contribute to Macau's technological advancement through a diversified development.
+SKLPlanets’overarching goal is to become a globally influential planetary science research centre at the forefront of deep space exploration, serving as a bridge for international exchange.
+SKLPlanets strives to build an international high-level academic exchange and cooperation centre, participate in major national deep space exploration projects, provide necessary scientific support, cultivate top-tier planetary sciences talents, build a globally competitive research team, and contribute to Macau's technological advancement through a diversified development.

-SKLPlanets is gradually focusing on three research directions: planetary environment and habitability, planetary formation and evolution, and space/surface exploration.
+SKLPlanets has established three primary research directions: planetary environment and habitability, planetary formation and evolution, and space exploration.

-The main research objectives include studies on the near-Earth space, the Moon, Mars, small celestial bodies, gas giant planets, planetary magnetic fields, the heliosphere, encompassing radiation belts around the Earth, solar wind interactions with the Moon and planets (including small celestial bodies), boundary detection of the heliosphere, planetary internal structures and gravity fields, planetary internal fluid and magnetohydrodynamics, planetary surface impact craters, planetary topography, planetary surface material properties, planetary surface environment, planetary atmospheric dynamics, sampling/meteorite analysis, astrobiology, forms of life in extreme environments, terrestrial analogue location of astrobiological relevance, space biotechnology, and other research topics.
+The Laboratory’s research encompasses fundamental investigations of near-Earth space, the Moon, Mars, small celestial bodies, gas giant planets, planetary magnetosphere and heliosphere through integrated numerical simulations, data analysis, high-resolution observations, and experimental approaches.
+The core research areas include Earth’s radiation belts, solar wind interactions with the Moon, planets, and small celestial bodies, as well as the detection of heliosphere boundaries.
+Further research topics include planetary internal structures and gravity fields, fluid dynamics and magnetohydrodynamics for planetary interiors, impact cratering, planetary topography and morphology, planetary surface material properties, planetary surface environments, planetary atmospheric dynamics, sampling/meteorite analysis, astrobiology, life forms in extreme environments, astrobiology-related simulations, space biotechnology, and other research topics.

 Operating within the national framework of research targets and drive, SKLPlanets has undertaken several basic research projects in lunar and planetary science and achieved significant results.